trivago/gollum/docs/consumers/file.rst

 **Stream**
   Stream contains either a single string or a list of strings defining the message channels this consumer will produce.
   By default this is set to "*" which means only producers set to consume "all streams" will get these messages.

-**Fuse**
-  Fuse defines the name of a fuse to observe for this consumer.
-  Producer may "burn" the fuse when they encounter errors.
-  Consumers may react on this by e.g. closing connections to notify any writing services of the problem.
-  Set to "" by default which disables the fuse feature for this consumer.
-  It is up to the consumer implementation to react on a broken fuse in an appropriate manner.

 **File**
   File is a mandatory setting and contains the file to read.